jbkjr/jbkjr.github.io/_posts/2018-12-15-rick_and_morty.md

 [^2]: Wendy Bishop and David Starkey, "Postmodernism," In _Keywords in Creative Writing_ (University Press of Colorado, 2006), 131.
-[^3]: Timotheus Vermeulen and Robin Van Den Akker, "Notes on Metamodernism," _Journal of Aesthetics & Culture_ 2, no. 1 (2010): 4.
+[^3]: Timotheus Vermeulen and Robin van den Akker, "Notes on Metamodernism," _Journal of Aesthetics & Culture_ 2, no. 1 (2010): 4.

 Most importantly, irony is central to postmodernism in every case: “‘More than anything else, postmodernism is an attitude, and that attitude is definitely ironic.’”[^4] Postmodernism became the dominant cultural practice of the second half of the twentieth century, but the postmodern era is now over.
 Its decline and demise has been described by “many academics, critics, and pundits.”[^5] Naturally, one might wonder what follows postmodernism, and Vermeulen and van den Akker have an answer: metamodernism.